 Remove clutter.
 Too many accessories and decorations can be distracting and make the bedroom look crowded.

 If your style preferences or design ideas overlap, go eclectic.
 Bohemian style is an unexpected mix of bright colors with different patterns, textures and fabrics.
-Bohemian master bedrooms add visual interest with woven baskets, exotic-looking cushions and art prints that look as if they've been collected from all over the world.
+Bohemian primary bedrooms add visual interest with woven baskets, exotic-looking cushions and art prints that look as if they've been collected from all over the world.

 For a beachy, coastal style, paint your walls in a color scheme of blues, greens and whites and dress your bed with bedding and throw pillows in complementary colors.
 Hang sheer curtains to let breezes blow through and bring in natural materials with a wicker ottoman or sisal rug.